-At the National Commodity and Derivatives Exchange, Chana for delivery in March was trading lower by Rs 35, or 0.81 per cent, to Rs 4,355 per quintal with an open interest of 30,470 lots.
+At the National Commodity and Derivatives Exchange, chana for delivery in April was trading lower by Rs 24, or 0.56 per cent, to Rs 4,282 per quintal with an open interest of 30,470 lots.

-Marketmen said trimming of bets by traders on the back of easing demand in physical market against adequate stocks position, mainly led to fall in chana prices.
+Marketmen said trimming of bets by traders due to easing demand in physical market against adequate stocks, mainly led to fall in chana prices.